 Monitoring vital signs, symptomatic therapy

-• monitor blood pressure – correct hypotension, do not treat hypertension with few exceptions (→ hypertension in the acute stage of stroke see here)
+• monitor blood pressure (BP) – correct hypotension; hypertension should be treated cautiously (→ hypertension in the acute stage of stroke see here)

 Triage of patients with suspected stroke

-• the emergency service should recognize the clinical signs of stroke (FAST, FAST PLUS, 3I-SS, etc.), obtain the relevant medical history and the exact time of onset, and look for contraindications to thrombolysis (see below)
+• emergency services should recognize the clinical signs of stroke (using FAST, FAST PLUS, 3I-SS, etc.), obtain relevant medical history and the exact time of onset, and look for contraindications to thrombolysis (see below)

-• the candidate for recanalization treatment should be urgently transported to the Stroke Center or the Comprehensive Stroke Center) (AHA/ASA 2019 I/B-NR)
+• patients eligible for recanalization treatment should be urgently transported to a Stroke Center or Comprehensive Stroke Center) (AHA/ASA 2019 I/B-NR)

-• for patients with suspected LVO, direct transport to the nearest CSC may be preferred (AHA/ASA 2019 IIb/B-NR)
+• for patients with suspected Large Vessel Occlusion (LVO), direct transport to the nearest CSC may be preferable (AHA/ASA 2019 IIb/B-NR)

-• data analysis from the DAWN trial showed no difference in outcome between transfer to an SC with secondary transport to a CSC versus direct transport to a CSC [Aghaebrahim,2019]
+• data analysis from the DAWN trial showed no significant difference in outcome between patients transferred to a Stroke Center with secondary transport to a CSC and those with direct transport to a CSC [Aghaebrahim,2019]

 • patients with suspected LVO for whom IVT is contraindicated should be transferred directly to a CSC after prior consultation (AHA/ASA 2019 IIb/C-EO)

-• if a symptomatic LVO is detected in the SC, the nearest CSC should be consulted immediately
+• if symptomatic LVO is detected in the SC, the nearest CSC should be consulted immediately

 an acute stroke patient with a known absolute contraindication to IVT (anticoagulant therapy, endocarditis, aortic dissection, recent delivery, etc.)